evhub/coconut/DOCS.md

   -n, --no-write, --nowrite
                         disable writing compiled Python -d, --display         print compiled Python
-  -q, --quiet           suppress all informational output (combine with --display to write runnable
+  -q, --quiet           suppress all informational output (combine with --display to write
-                        code to stdout)
+                        runnable code to stdout)
-  -s, --strict          enforce code cleanliness standards --no-tco, --notco     disable tail call optimization --no-wrap, --nowrap   disable wrapping type annotations in strings and turn off 'from __future__
+  -s, --strict          enforce code cleanliness standards --no-tco, --notco     disable tail call optimization --no-wrap, --nowrap   disable wrapping type annotations in strings and turn off 'from
-                        import annotations' behavior
-  -c code, --code code  run Coconut passed in as a string (can also be piped into stdin) -j processes, --jobs processes
+                        __future__ import annotations' behavior -c code, --code code  run Coconut passed in as a string (can also be piped into stdin) -j processes, --jobs processes
                         number of additional processes to use (defaults to 0) (pass 'sys' to use machine default)
   -f, --force           force re-compilation even when source code and compilation parameters
                         haven't changed
   --minify              reduce size of compiled Python --jupyter ..., --ipython ...
                         run Jupyter/IPython with Coconut as the kernel (remaining args passed to Jupyter)
   --mypy ...            run MyPy on compiled Python (remaining args passed to MyPy) (implies
                         --package)
   --argv ..., --args ...
                         set sys.argv to source plus remaining args for use in the Coconut script being run
   --tutorial            open Coconut's tutorial in the default web browser --docs, --documentation
-                        open Coconut's documentation in the default web browser --style name          set Pygments syntax highlighting style (or 'list' to list styles) (defaults to COCONUT_STYLE environment variable if it exists, otherwise 'default') --history-file path   set history file (or '' for no file) (defaults to '~/.coconut_history') (can be modified by setting
+                        open Coconut's documentation in the default web browser --style name          set Pygments syntax highlighting style (or 'list' to list styles) (defaults to COCONUT_STYLE environment variable if it exists, otherwise 'default') --history-file path   set history file (or '' for no file) (currently set to 'C:\\Users\\evanj\\.coconut_history') (can be modified by setting
                         COCONUT_HOME environment variable)
-  --vi-mode, --vimode   enable vi mode in the interpreter (defaults to False) (can be modified
+  --vi-mode, --vimode   enable vi mode in the interpreter (currently set to False) (can be
-                        by setting COCONUT_VI_MODE environment variable) --recursion-limit limit, --recursionlimit limit
+                        modified by setting COCONUT_VI_MODE environment variable) --recursion-limit limit, --recursionlimit limit
-                        set maximum recursion depth in compiler (defaults to 2000) --site-install, --siteinstall
+                        set maximum recursion depth in compiler (defaults to 4096) --site-install, --siteinstall
                         set up coconut.convenience to be imported on Python start --site-uninstall, --siteuninstall